KxSystems/kx-vscode/README.md

 The `k4.lic` or `kc.lic` license file can be downloaded to your PC.

 **Step 4**: Set a [`QHOME` environment variable](https://code.kx.com/q/learn/install/#step-5-edit-your-profile) to the location used by the kdb VS Code install.
 A notification dialog displays the location of q, as do the extension [settings](#settings).
-This will allow q to be used outside of VSCode
+This will allows you to use q outside of VSCode.

 ![qfound](img/installationofqfound.jpg)